hicdss/config_api/README.md

 # config_api

-Config_api is a simple microservice that server as a single-source-of-truth about various elements of your infrastructure and environments.
+Config_api is a simple microservice that serves as a single-source-of-truth about various elements of your infrastructure and environments.
 For example it can be used as port mapping configuration of docker containers, filesystem paths, volume names, network interfaces etc. etc.

 ## API endpoints